Membrane fuel gas conditioning unit developed by Membrane Technology and Research, Inc. used to treat natural gas in the Eagle Ford Shale area, Texas.

 - Increase private sector commercialization;

 The SBIR and STTR programs have three distinct phases.
-Phase I explores the feasibility of innovative concepts with awards up to $150,000 for about 9 months.
+Phase I explores the feasibility of innovative concepts with awards up to $150,000 for one year.
 Only Phase I award winners may compete for Phase II, the principal R&D effort, with awards up to $1,000,000 over a two-year period.
 There is also a Phase III, in which non-Federal capital is used by the small business to pursue commercial applications of the R&D. Also under Phase III, Federal agencies may award non-SBIR/STTR-funded, follow-on grants or contracts for products or processes that meet the mission needs of those agencies, or for further R&D.

 - Carbon Capture and Storage